 Menstrual cups aren’t biodegradable or recyclable… are they really eco-friendly?

 Yes!
-Even though your JuJu Cup will likely end up in landfill, it is still a reusable product that will save hundreds of disposable pads and tampons and their associated plastic packaging from ending up in landfill each year.
+Even though your JuJu period cup will likely end up in landfill, it is still a reusable product that will save hundreds of disposable pads and tampons and their associated plastic packaging from ending up in landfill each year.

 It’s also worth considering the resources used to create each disposable product you use - for example, the amount of water, fuel and pesticides used to produce the cotton used in tampons that are worn for only a few hours before being thrown away.